Page updated June 25, 2026

 • America the Beautiful - All: delete measure 1; the piece starts with a bass drum roll in measure 2.
 The Tranquil section is a faster tempo than the fanfare.
 Jeff slows down on the pickup to the last 2 measures.
 In short, watch Jeff.

-• God Bless America - ALL: @24, repeat back to 21, end of FIRST beat of 24 by playing your chosen note of an Eb Major chord (concert Eb, G, or Bb)
+• God Bless America - ALL: @24, repeat back to 21, end on the FIRST beat of 24 by playing your chosen note of an Eb Major chord (concert Eb, G, or Bb)

 11:00 - "Sousa-thon" for the children's parade